-Most free to play titles that exist currently are online-only multiplayer titles.
-Free to play isn't an entirely new concept seeing as it borrows from the shareware business model introduced decades ago.
-The idea is you can play the game for free, but you are encouraged or enticed to buy extra content using real money which otherwise might not be available to you or will take longer to earn using in-game currency and strategy.
+Most free-to-play titles that exist currently are online-only multiplayer titles.
+Free-to-play isn't an entirely new concept, seeing as it borrows from the shareware business model introduced decades ago.
+The idea is you can play the game for free, but you are encouraged or enticed to buy extra content using real money, which otherwise might not be available to you or will take longer to earn using in-game currency and strategy.

 But mods are an investment.
 You have to be willing to wait a few years before the final version is out.
-The development schedule with commercial games is usually shorter with more staff on hand, and the incentive of getting paid for their work.
+The development schedule with commercial games are usually shorter with more staff on hand, and the incentive of getting paid for their work.
 Modders will more than likely have day jobs and not a lot of free time to dedicate to activities such as modding or gaming.
 But at least mods, TCs, and standalone projects will, 99 percent of the time, cost you nothing.

-Cut out coupons
+14. Cut out Coupons

 You might be able to buy games by using loyalty points, or maybe you belong to some reward program, like eBucks.
 You make a purchase, and receive eBucks.
 These add up over time, until you can spend them and buy items.
-You might at least get a discount.
-The store has to support this particular program though.
+You will at least get a discount.
+The store has to support this particular program, though.
 If it isn't a participating store, then eBucks will be of little use.

 Do you have a grandparent?
 Lucky you!
-Then you might be able get them to buy the game and swing a pensioner's discount.
+Then you might be able to get them to buy the game and swing a pensioner's discount.
 This can be as much as 10% off.

 GamersGate has a digital currency called Blue coin, and you can earn these by purchasing games, writing reviews, and rating games, as well as writing walkthroughs and lending a hand to people in the GameTutor section.

 These magazines may have a cover disc which could have some games that are freeware or mods.
 This would save you having to download them yourself.
-You might even be able to make suggestions for what you would like to see appear on the disc in future.
+You might even be able to make suggestions for what you would like to see appear on the disc in the future.
 NAG or PC Format have cover discs locally.
 PC Gamer would be a good choice abroad.

 Magazines may also bundle brochures and coupons too, which you can then redeem at the appropriate store.

-BT Games also has pre-played titles on offer.
+BT Games also offers pre-played titles.

 BT Games also accepts trade-ins too.
 So you can bring in some games that you’ve played (ones that you didn’t even buy from one of their stores) and get a discount on a new game.

 GameFly lets you rent console games and bring them back whenever you want with no late fees.
 And if you decide you'd like to keep a game, you can get it at a discounted rate.
-They offer a free 1 month trial with this program.
+They offer a free one-month trial with this program.
 After that, you'll have to agree to a contract if you want to continue renting games from them.

 There are also several others if you look around, and not to mention there are SDKs (source development kits) for existing games.

-Please note that I do not take any responsibility for problems with your person, PC, consoles, software, or anything else that may result from the above information.
+- Please note that I do not take any responsibility for problems with your person, PC, consoles, software, or anything else that may result from the above information.
 If you choose to act out any of these methods, you do so at your own risk.

 - I will also not accept responsibility for any legal prosecutions that may result from any activity on your end which may be deemed illegal.
 This article is mainly just a guide to being able to legally obtain and play your favourite games at cheaper prices or possibly for free, and I’ve merely covered the various ways that people often legally obtain them online or by other methods.

 © 2012 Anti-Valentine